Schools and Departments

 SPP's two-year professional degree program offers a balanced academic curriculum consisting of core, specialization, and elective courses and practical skill modules.
 In addition to completing the coursework, students are required to engage in a practical experience and perform a team-based policy research project.

-Students will follow courses in cognitive psychology, philosophy of mind, cognitive anthropology, computational and biological cognition, vision and linguistics, they will receive practical training and join the research programs in the laboratories of the members of the department.
+Students take courses in cognitive psychology, philosophy of mind, cognitive anthropology, computational and biological cognition, vision and linguistics.
+They receive practical training and join the research programs in the laboratories of the members of the department.

 The student/faculty ratio for the Department of Cognitive Science is 3:1.

-The Department of Economics is a dynamic and expanding one, well established as a leading economics department in the region, with faculty members from top American and European universities.
+The Department of Economics is dynamic and expanding, well established as a leading economics department in the region, with faculty members from top American and European universities.

 The department offers Master's and doctoral programs in economics.